 What gear do I need for a half marathon?
-Be prepared come race day!
+Half Marathon Checklist

-If you’re new to long-distance running check out these three articles first:
+If you’re new to long-distance running check out these 5 articles first:

 - What Is A Half Marathon?